What will I do on Quest?

 How much does Quest cost?

-For 2012, 4 Day A and 4 Day B each cost $350 and the 9 Day trip costs $500.
+For 2017, 4 Day A and 4 Day B each cost $375 and the 10 Day trip costs $600.
 Participants will need to provide themselves with all required personal gear.
-There are also need-based scholarships available.
+Need-based scholarships are available upon request.
 The fee includes:

 - Transportation from Trinity College to the Appalachian Trail and back